 where related to refers to relations that assertions refer to, such as class membership or individual’s property value.

-By allowing that every mapping type is defined either dynamically or statically as long as at least one of the mapping parts is given dynamically, and by supporting all-to-all and all-to-some situations, we address the Predefined explicit definitions and input XML document based definitions: limitation category.
+By allowing that every mapping type is defined either dynamically or statically as long as at least one of the mapping parts is given dynamically, and by supporting all-to-all and all-to-some situations, we address the Predefined explicit definitions and input XML document based definitions: limitation.
 Due to the combination of various possible mapping part definitions, a wide range of XML document structures can be mapped into an OWL ontology.

 Mapping part function